 Ornithogalum umbellatum, or Star of Bethlehem, is a genus of perennials native to southern Europe and southern Africa.
-Growing from a bulb, the plant has slender basal leaves and a stalk bearing clusters of white star-shaped flowers, sometimes striped with green.
-The common name, Star-of-Bethlehem, is based on the flower’s star-shape and the star that appeared in the biblical account of the birth of Jesus.
+The plant has slender basal leaves and a stalk bearing clusters of white star-shaped flowers, sometimes striped with green, growing from a bulb.
+The common name, Star-of-Bethlehem, is based on the flower’s star-shape and the star that appeared in the biblical account of Jesus’s birth.
+But don’t be fooled by those beautiful little flowers, this plant can easily a nuisance in gardens and lawns when allowed to run wild.

 The Star of Bethlehem flower is steeped in Christian symbolism, from its supposed Biblical reference.
 It is often used in floral bouquets and arrangements for ceremonies, such as christenings, baptisms, and marriages.